 That’s not to say, however, that the cheaper vinyl cutting machines aren’t worth bothering with.

 In actual fact, some of the latest desktop machines priced well under $300 are some of our favorite craft cutters on the market.
 They may be able to handle a lighter load than their more expensive counterparts, but they’re pretty much perfect for home-style crafting and even for small home businesses.

 As long as you buy a machine that’s best suited to your needs, you should be more than satisfied.

-- Wireless capability: Some of the best desktop cutters, such as the Cricut Explore Air and the Silhouette Cameo 3, are now Bluetooth enabled, meaning that you can be designing on your iPad on the sofa in one room, and send your design to the craft cutter in another room with just one click.
+- Wireless capability: Some of the best desktop cutters, such as the Cricut Maker and the Silhouette Cameo 4, are now Bluetooth enabled, meaning that you can be designing on your iPad on the sofa in one room, and send your design to the craft cutter in another room with just one click.
 Ideal!

 - Automatic settings: We remember the old days when you had to fiddle around with pinch rollers to experiment with the best blade pressure for different materials — now, some of the more advanced craft cutters are able to automatically adjust their own settings to a range of materials at the flick of a switch.

-- Software: As always, software for vinyl cutting machines remains contentious in 2017.
-Our vote still goes to Adobe Illustrator for the best and most advanced designing, although we’ve also been experimenting with Sure Cuts A Lot, VinylMaster Cut and Cricut Design Space.
+- Software: As always, software for vinyl cutting machines remains contentious in 2020.
+Our vote still goes to Adobe Illustrator for the best and most advanced designing, although we’ve also been experimenting with Sure Cuts A Lot, VinylMaster Cut, Silhouette Studio and Cricut Design Space.